24th January 2020.

 many parts of Kanyakumari District.

-Before going to the Hill, had seen a Vishnu idol, installed
+Before going to the Hill, we had seen a Vishnu idol, installed

 in the open sky in the hamlet.
 The Vishnu is in a samabhanga standing